 Edo PDP Relives Zamfara, Rivers APC’s 2019 Primaries Nightmare

-Edo Pdp Relives Zamfara
+Edo PDP Relives Zamfara

 Less than three months before the governorship election, a court judgment has invalidated the primaries of the Edo State’s People’s Democratic Party (Edo PDP).
 This development has drawn parallels with the Zamfara and Rivers state All Progressives Congress (APC) primaries in 2019, which were marred by internal conflicts and legal challenges.